 These guidelines are intended to complement existing university policy.
 If there is a conflict between guidance in this document and a policy in the Administrative Guide, then the guide controls.

 Moreover, this document is designed to map out general considerations and does not provide specific guidance on planning, content, measurement or other topics related to the successful execution of a social media initiative.
-For advice on those subjects, please see the Social Media Best Practices documentation also located on the Office of University Communications policies page.

 This document is divided into four components: